'The Fray' Podcast Host: Ben Domenech / The Federalist

 Host: Chris Kalous

 Interviews with top climbers from around the world.
 Long time host, Chris Kalous, sits down with everyone who is anyone in the climbing world today (he recently did an hour with Honnold's mom).
 Kalous has steadily bettered his interview chops over the years.
-He still gives it to you straight from the perspective of a Gen X-er, pre-climbing gym, big wall climber.
-I've learned to listen past the Boulder-dude accent and way rad affectations for the nuggets of wisdom.
+He still gives it to you straight from the perspective of a Gen X, pre-climbing gym, big wall climber.
+I've learned to listen past the Boulder-dude accent and way rad affectations for the nuggets of wisdom beneath the surface.

 'The Record' and 'The Week In Review' Podcasts